 The Week after Surgery

 Friday was the surgery, and Saturday and Sunday were necessary recovery days.
 I could have gone back to work on Monday, but decided to take 2 more days off.
 Each day the pain lessened, and by Wednesday I wasn’t taking any more pain killers or even Advil.
-I could walk almost normally without limping, and on Monday went for a 2 mile walk with the family, which I did slowly.
-There wasn’t much pain but I had some substantial swelling afterwards.
+I could walk almost normally without limping, and on Monday went for a 2-mile walk with the family, which I did slowly.
+There wasn’t much pain but I had some substantial swelling afterward.

 Two Weeks after Surgery

 Almost all the pain is gone.
 The granulomas and the vas they are attached to are still pretty sore and ache when touched, but there isn’t any noticeable pain with normal daily activities.
 When I cross my legs or sleep without a pillow between my knees, the pain starts to resurface.
 While weight lifting, I am now able to do some leg lifts, though crunches still cause enough pain in my scrotal-area, that I can’t do more than a few before I have to stop.